 - Dentists and doctors

-- Change address with IRS: Changing an address with the IRS is simpler than you might expect.
-To notify the IRS, fill out its official form for address changes.
-Be sure to notify your state’s department of revenue, as well.
+3. Change your address with the IRS: Changing an address with the IRS is simpler than you might expect.
+To notify the IRS, just fill out its official form for address changes.
+Be sure to contact your state’s department of revenue, as well.

-- Change address for voting: A change of address is a common reason for a voter registration update.
+4. Change your address for voting: A change of address is a typical reason for a voter registration update.
 Use the U.S. Election Assistance Commission’s form to update your voter registration information.
 Make sure to read your state’s specific guidelines on how to complete this update.

-- Change address with bank: You need to change your address with your bank so your statements and important information go to your new home.
-Call your bank's customer service line, visit its website or stop by a local branch to see how to change your address.
+5. Change your address with a bank or financial institution: You need to change your address with your bank so any statements and other important documents go to your new home.
+Call your bank's customer service line, visit its website or stop by a local branch to see how to change your address on your account and for any debit cards.
+Read our online banking guide to find a new banking option.

-- Change address for credit card: There are three ways to update your address with your credit card company.
+7. Change your address for your credit card: There are three ways to update your address with your credit card company.

 - Log in to your online account and change the address.